chetAnrAo1213/PasswordManager/README.md

 # PasswordManager
-Password Manager is a Tool that is used to store your passwords with security.
-Provides complete User Authentication and Authorization
+Password Manager is a tool for storing and managing passwords.
+The Project consists of two modules User & Admin.
+It provides complete user authentication and authorization, ensuring security to the passwords.
+The project also supports Crud Operations against a password.
+User can try various Password Recovery Mechanisms like SignIn with Questions,Pin or Reset the account password.
+User module is intergrated AI to provide a Chat Bot and Security for External Api's with visual dashboard.
+Admin can have write access against a user including privacy policy, and also visual dashboard.
 ________________________________________________

 # Project Configuration
-Frontend           :- Thymeleaf Engine, Html, Css, Js,Chart.js.
+Frontend           :- Thymeleaf Engine, Html, Css, Js, Chart-Js.

 Backend            :- SpringBoot(V3.4), JPA(Hibernate), SpringSecurity.